 Do you want to make an easy cat costume?
 This gorgeous black cat costume is super cozy, adorable and easy to make.
 All you need is some soft black plush fabric or faux fur, a bit of bendable wire, needle and thread, and a headband.

 This DIY Halloween costume includes plush cat ears and tail, fingerless gloves and leg warmers.
 I also made a soft crinoline bubble skirt and paired it with a black bodysuit and applied pretty cat costume makeup.

 A black cat probably wins for the most popular Halloween costume.
 On every sidewalk and at every Halloween party, there are always cat ears and whiskered faces.
 Dressing up as a black cat can be the simplest solution to the annual question, “What should I be for Halloween?”

 But, just because you won’t be the only cat on the street, doesn’t mean your DIY cat costume can’t stand out as one of the best!

 With some homemade magic, you can create a stunning black cat costume that is truly one of a kind!

-Three years ago, we made our girls black cat costumes that were cozy and perfect for younger girls.
-Julia wanted to dress as a cat again this year, but now that she’s a teenager, she wanted a pretty cat costume that was more suitable for a teen.
+When our girls were younger, we made them these cute black cat costumes that are cozy and perfect for younger kids.
+In 2018, Julia wanted to dress as a cat again, but as a teenager, she wanted a pretty cat costume that was more suitable for a teen.